 Holiday main courses

-Acorn squash stuffed with apples will pair well with any Thanksgiving or Christmas main course.
+Apple stuffed acorn squash pairs well with any Thanksgiving or Christmas main course.
 Below I provide 4 popular holiday main course recipes on this site - the first two are vegetarian and the last two are duck recipes!

 - Butternut Squash and Spinach lasagna